-For the first time in history, global warming has exceeded 1.5 degrees Celsius above preindustrial levels over a twelve-month period, according to the EU's Copernicus Climate Change Service.^[1] Additionally, January 2024 was the hottest first month of the year ever recorded.^[2] Regardless of these alarming temperatures, the German liberal party has been actively opposing stricter EU greenhouse gas emission regulations for lorries in the same month.^[3] Similarly, other European countries have also been hindering progress by resisting more ambitious climate policies.
+For the first time in history, global warming has exceeded 1.5 degrees Celsius above preindustrial levels over a twelve-month period, according to the EU's Copernicus Climate Change Service.
+Additionally, January 2024 was the hottest first month of the year ever recorded.
+Regardless of these alarming temperatures, the recent COP29 conference in the oil-rich and authoritarian Azerbaijan failed to trigger a significant shift in international climate policy efforts.

-Despite the annual increase in greenhouse gas emissions, we thus continue to deliberately walk into climate disaster.
+Despite the annual increase in global greenhouse gas emissions, we thus continue to deliberately walk into climate disaster.
 The transportation sector plays a key role in this unfolding crisis.
 While net emissions in other sectors have partially decreased over time - in the energy sector, for example - emissions in the transportation sector have remained constant in many countries across Europe.
 Like silent architects of environmental upheaval, these emissaries of carbon dioxide contribute to rising temperatures, extreme weather events, and a dangerous disruption of earth's delicate ecological balance.
 These are frustrating facts, legitimately causing despair.
 All the same, society as a whole must vigorously combat climate change, fighting for every tenth of a degree to prevent an even more severe climate catastrophe.
 Therefore, it is imperative that our commitment to fulfilling the objectives of the Paris Agreement remains unwavering.
 In this context, addressing the persistently high emissions from the transportation sector should become a critical element in governments' broader efforts to mitigate climate change.